ssardina-agts/elevator-sarl-mw/README.md

-# SARL Elevator Simulator Connectivity & Controller (for Java-based Elevator Simulator)
+# SARL Elevator Simulator Middleware Connectivity Framework (for Java-based Elevator Simulator)

 This project provides the basic infrastructure, through a capacity/skill, to develop agent-based controllers for the [Java Elevator Simulator (RMIT Version)](https://bitbucket.org/sarlrmit/elevator-sim) in the [SARL Language](https://github.com/sarl/sarl) agent framework.
 The project also a very basic SARL elevator agent-based controllers using such infrastructure.

-The SARL infrastructure provided in this project can be used "off-the-shelf" to develop other more complex controllers.
-The infrastructure provides the core basic skills of a SARL agent to control an elevator simulator, by receiving sensor-events and issuing command-events to the simulator.
+The SARL Middleware infrastructure provided in this project can be used "off-the-shelf" to develop other more complex controllers.
+The middleware infrastructure provides the core basic skills of a SARL agent to control an elevator simulator, by receiving sensor-events and issuing command-events to the simulator.
 A very simple dummy agent is provided too.

 This project was part of a team-based programming project course under the supervision of A/Prof. Sebastian Sardina; see below for contacts.